The 10,000-mile Question: What Matters Most in Life? View the report.

-Crossing a big country with walking shoes and a recorder, Paula Francis is researching and reporting on happiness by interviewing thousands of people during the 8,000-plus mile Happiness Walk.
+Crossing a big country with walking shoes and a recorder, Paula Francis researched and reported on happiness by interviewing thousands of people during the 10,000 mile Happiness Walk.

-She walks to tap the innate wisdom of those she meets ‘on the road’ and to ultimately align policies of our systems, institutions and our government with a newly defined set of values.
+She tapped into the innate wisdom of those she met on the road to ultimately align policies of our systems, institutions, and government with a newly defined set of values.
 “We ought to uphold our basic right – and that of future generations – to the pursuit of happiness.
-When our measures of progress and success are not aligned with our values, individuals, our humanity, and the planet suffer,” she says.
+When our measures of progress and success are not aligned with our values, individuals, our humanity, and the planet suffer,” said Paula.

 The Happiness Walk has discovered that, contrary to what we may hear in traditional media, we are mostly very much alike – we value the same things!

-Stay tuned in as we are currently analyzing thousands of these interviews from people all across the country to uncover our core common values.
+We have analyzed thousands of these interviews from people all across the country to uncover our core common values.
+View the report here.

 Happiness Walk Video Highlights